 Azure Active Directory free and basic edition

 The Azure Active Directory free and basic editions provide you with a list of risky sign-ins that have been detected for your users.
-The risk events report provides you with:
+This report lists:

 - User - The name of the user that was used during the sign-in operation